siddu1998/siddu1998.github.io/_posts/2020-2-23-The Art of Writing Emails.md

 **TADA!**

 So after keeping you guys waiting for this long, here it is!
-Make sure you follow us on Instagram, Subscribe to the mailing list and help us GROW!
+Make sure you follow us on Instagram (link in the footer), Subscribe to the mailing list and help us GROW!

 **Template**